 Great games are made of great gameplay, and what we call the overall gameplay experience is essentially a wide range of individual mechanics’ that the player gets to perform over and over throughout the course of a game.
 But there are some gameplay mechanics’ that stand out as far more enjoyable and satisfying than others, so much so that they become the sole reason for replaying the game over and over again.
 And at the nucleus of all truly great videogames are these unique and memorable gameplay mechanics’ that feel exciting and rewarding every single time you do them and never really get old.

-And this article is about celebrating those timeless gameplay mechanics’ that have made the games they’ve appeared in some of the greatest in videogame history.
+And this article is about celebrating those timeless gameplay mechanics’ that have also made the games they’ve appeared in some of the greatest in videogame history.
 They’ve been ranked according to their ingenuity and re-playability, so let’s dive in.

 5. Bullet Time (Max Payne 3) : Although the Slow-mo or Bullet Time is easily one of the most widely used gameplay mechanics ever, Max Payne 3 implements this in a way that's refreshingly unique and makes for one of the most memorable and satisfying gameplay experiences that I've come across.